MaJerle/lwrb/docs/get-started/index.rst

 * Download and install ``git`` if not already
 * Open console and navigate to path in the system to clone repository to.
 Use command ``cd your_path``
+* Clone repository with one of available ``3`` options

-* Run ``git clone --recurse-submodules https://github.com/MaJerle/ringbuff`` command to clone repository including submodules or
+  * Run ``git clone --recurse-submodules https://github.com/MaJerle/ringbuff`` command to clone entire repository, including submodules
-* Run ``git clone --recurse-submodules --branch develop https://github.com/MaJerle/ringbuff`` to clone `development` branch
+  * Run ``git clone --recurse-submodules --branch develop https://github.com/MaJerle/ringbuff`` to clone `development` branch, including submodules
+  * Run ``git clone --recurse-submodules --branch master https://github.com/MaJerle/ringbuff`` to clone `latest stable` branch, including submodules

 * Navigate to ``examples`` directory and run favourite example

 Update cloned to latest version